brunoreis-dev/brunoreis-dev/README.md

 I love [functional programming](https://en.wikipedia.org/wiki/Functional_programming).

-- 🔭 I’m currently working on some projects to develop my base programming and math skills.
+- 🔭 I’m currently working on some projects to develop my base programming ( as Algorithms and Data Structure Challanges ) and math skills.
-- 🌱 I’m currently learning C, Elixir and Ruby Langs.
+- 🌱 I’m currently learning Assembly, C and Elixir Langs and some more about computer science.
 - 📫 How to reach me:
   - My Email: [b.macedoreis@icloud.com](mailto:b.macedoreis@icloud.com)